Osinbajo spends Christmas at fuel depots to monitor supply

 President Buhari disclosed that he had already directed the regulators to step up their surveillance and bring an end to hoarding of the products and price inflation by marketers.

+The scarcity is said to be caused by greedy marketers who tried to take undue advantage of the high inter-state movements during the season.

+In some states a litre of fuel rose to between N200 and N300 or above per litre as against the official pump price of N145.(NAN)

-The post Osinbajo spends Christmas at fuel depots to monitor supply appeared first on The Nation Nigeria.
+The post Osinbajo spends Christmas at fuel depots to monitor supply appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share